Summary of Dooyeweerd for Researchers (In Any Field)

 We commit to our presuppositions just as religious adherence commit to their religion, defending them when they are attacked, but with presuppositions we often do not realise we have them.
 Presuppositions seem 'obvious truth', but in fact are beliefs.

-dy argued that, even in those seemingly most exact sciences of mathematics and physics, thought has always been deeply biased or partial, and in the social sciences the partiality is more obvious.
+Dooyeweerd argued that, even in the seemingly exact sciences like mathematics and physics, thought has always been deeply biased or partial, and in the social sciences the partiality is more obvious.

-- Not content with showing that theoretical thought never has been neutral, he wanted to show it never could be.
+- Not content with showing that theoretical thought never has been neutral, he wanted to show it never could be neutral.

 So that nobody could say "Even though it never has been, someone could in principle make it neutral.
 He wanted to save us from the futility of seeking or assuming neutrality.